caiomarinello/ninja/README.md

 This API provides backend support for a marketplace focused on travelers and backpackers, including user management, product catalog, orders, and more.

-This service operates behind an API Gateway to manage routing and authentication [(API Gateway repository link)](https://github.com/caiomarinello/ninjaGateway).
+This service operates behind an API Gateway to manage routing and authentication.
+For more information on project setup, head to [API Gateway repository](https://github.com/caiomarinello/ninjaGateway).

 ---